 Month-to-month rental arrangements

 One option to consider if you're planning a move in the short-term: Ask for your lease to go month-to-month while you work out what happens next.
 Adam Frisch, managing principal at Lee & Associates Residential NYC, a real estate company representing small building owners in Manhattan, says you may have a good chance of making this happen.

 While laws passed last year that capped the security deposit to one month's rent prompted his firm to put an end to month-to-month arrangements, Frisch says landlords are likely to show some flexibility now.
 "It would behoove landlords to at least consider month to month for at least one month after expiration, just as a courtesy because there may be some difficult times ahead," he says.

 Do you need help renegotiating your lease, getting your lease renewed at a rent you can afford, or terminating your lease early?
 The experienced tenants-rights attorneys at Himmelstein, McConnell, Gribben, Donoghue & Joseph can advocate on your behalf.
-Call 212-349-3000 or email to schedule a free 10-minute telephone consultation.
+Call 212-349-3000 or email to schedule a consultation.